nazdridoy/ngpt/README.md

 # Use custom system prompt to guide AI behavior
 ngpt --preprompt "You are a Python programming tutor" "Explain decorators"

-# Show version information
-ngpt -v

-# Show active configuration
-ngpt --show-config

-# Show all configurations
+# Show all API configurations
 ngpt --show-config --all

 # List available models for the active configuration
 ngpt --list-models

-# List models for a specific configuration
+# List models for a specific configuration (index)
 ngpt --list-models --config-index 1

+# List models for a specific configuration (provider)
+ngpt --list-models --provider Gemini

 # With custom options
 ngpt --api-key your-key --base-url http://your-endpoint --model your-model "Hello"